TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486Pico/Readme.md

 (2) Send the macro *po* with the built-in keyboard to toggle the Power Keys Option to use the Menu (GUI+X + i,u,r or the GUI+R + shutdown + options command
-(3) Send the macro *ca* with the built-in keyboard to set/clear re-calibration option after a restart to ON or OFF
+(3) Send the macro *ca* with the built-in keyboard to set/clear re-calibration option after a restart to ON or OFF (4) (1) Change the LCD dimmer value: Send the macro *db*num with the built-in keyboard where num = 0,1-9 - *tb*0 = no dimmming - just on/off to 1-9 8/256 to 80/256 % PWM instaed of blank.

 Math-Greek-Algebra Keyboard:
 This is a triple-key macro keyboard with 4 pages and 4 x 9 x 3 = 108 math and Greek algebra